msfreaks/EvergreenModules/README.md

 More info on this bug [here][error-cloudfileaccessdenied].

+Workaround:
+*  Uninstall any modules is the CurrentUser scope
+*  Re-install the uninstalled modules in the AllUsers scope

 A possible workaround could be (Google-fu, not tested):
 *  Uninstall any modules in the CurrentUser scope
 *  Create a folder for CurrentUser scope modules outside of your OneDrive folder structure
 *  In the 'PSModulePath' environment variable change `C:\Users\<username>\OneDrive - <tenant name>\Documents\WindowsPowerShell\Modules;` to the folder you created
-Note that this also changes the default location for your PowerShell profile.
+*  Re-install the uninstalled modules in the CurrentUser scope Note that this also changes the default location for your PowerShell profile.

 A possible workaround is also offered in another logged issue for the preview release of PowerShellGet (mentioned [here][error-cloudfileaccessdenied-beta]):